DevOpsWithDheeraj/Python-Basics-to-Advanced/09_Advanced_Topics/README.md

 **Definition:**
 A *generator* is a special function that yields **one value at a time** using the `yield` keyword instead of `return`.
 It saves memory compared to returning large lists.

-> You can think of decorators as **wrappers** around functions that add extra functionality.

 ### Example:

 ```python